serteal/gpqa-summarization-task/README.md

 This task is designed to measure the performance of a language model when given a summarized version of a question from a knowledge-based reasoning task.

 > [!NOTE]
-> I have spent a total of 5 hours on this task.
-Separated in 1.5 hours of reading and understanding the assignment and implementing the baseline (during Jan 21), and ~3.5 hours of coming up with the basic summarization mechanism, setting up the experiment and writing this report (during Jan 26).
-Since I was time constrained, my main objective was to run the basic experiment, justify my choices and suggest future work and other possible ideas to improve the general setup and summarization mechanism.
+> I have spent a total of 7 hours on this task.
+Separated in 1.5 hours of reading and understanding the assignment and implementing the baseline (during Jan 21), and ~5.5 hours of coming up with the basic summarization mechanism, setting up the experiment and writing this report (during Jan 26).
+Since I was very time constrained, my main objective was to run the basic experiment, justify my choices and suggest future work and other possible ideas to improve the general setup and summarization mechanism.

 ## Setup